The role of final-state interaction modeling in neutrino energy reconstruction and oscillation measurements

 Whilst the case study shown uses the DUNE flux and baseline, the qualitative conclusions are likely to be broadly applicable to any neutrino oscillation experiment relying on the calorimetric neutrino energy reconstruction implied by \autoref{eq:enuhad}.
-Conversely, the conclusions of this study cannot be directly translated to other methods of neutrino energy reconstruction such as those used by Hyper-K. The use of water Cherenkov detectors necessitates a less precise neutrino reconstruction method which primarily relies on inferring the neutrino energy from final-state lepton kinematics under the assumption of a quasi-elastic two-body scatter.
-FSI effects are still relevant for this method, but intervene mostly through the modeling of pion absorption processes which may contaminate quasi-elastic-like samples~\cite{NuSTEC:2017hzk}.
+Conversely, the conclusions of this study cannot be directly translated to other methods of neutrino energy reconstruction such as those used by HK, where FSI effects intervene primarily by altering sample composition via pion absorption~\cite{NuSTEC:2017hzk}.

-\textit{Conclusions} --- In conclusion, this study demonstrates that FSI modeling uncertainties have the potential to alter reconstructed neutrino energy spectra in ways which are degenerate with variations of neutrino oscillation parameters.
-The variations in reconstructed energy spectra due to different FSI models are comparable to, or even exceed, the projected precision of next-generation experiments to $\Delta m_{32}^2$ and $\delta_{\rm CP}$.
-Whilst this work offers only a qualitative illustration of FSI effects on oscillation measurements, and does not include a simulation of a near detector constraint, among other limitations, it highlights a critical need for improved FSI modeling and comprehensive uncertainty quantification.
-Future work may focus on conducting dedicated measurements of hadron-argon interactions, understanding disagreement among different FSI models, and implementing robust FSI uncertainty parameterisations to support the ambitious physics goals of next-generation oscillation experiments.
+\textit{Conclusions} --- In conclusion, this study quantitatively demonstrates that FSI modeling uncertainties have the potential to alter reconstructed neutrino energy spectra in ways which are degenerate with variations of neutrino oscillation parameters.
+The variations in reconstructed energy spectra due to different FSI models are comparable to, or even exceed, the projected precision of next-generation experiments on $\Delta m_{32}^2$ and $\delta_{\rm CP}$.
+Whilst this is not directly illustrative of the size of FSI-related systematic uncertainties on oscillation measurements it highlights a critical need for improved FSI modeling, including a comprehensive uncertainty quantification to permit robust near detector constraints, supported by dedicated experimental measurements.